DirectXMan12/url-handler-tricks/README.md

 # URL Handler Shortcuts

-a nice pattern for when i'm working with a service or subject a lot is to create custom short links for it that i can open from my terminal.  for example, i've got `github:owner/repo#ISSUE-OR-PULL` (and the non-issue variant), or `rfc:RFC#SECTION` and the second number.
+a nice pattern for when i'm working with a service or subject a lot is to create custom short links for it that i can open from my terminal.  for example, i've got `github:owner/repo#ISSUE-OR-PULL` (and the non-issue variant), or `rfc:RFC#SECTION` (and the non-section variant).

 ## How this works